Najma-Collective/NoorCommunityAI/README.md

 5. Context is injected into the system prompt

 **Result:**
-- Nour says things like: "I remember you struggled with irregular past tense in session 2"
+- Noor says things like: "I remember you struggled with irregular past tense in session 2"
 - Avoids re-teaching vocabulary you've mastered
 - Adapts difficulty based on past performance
 - Uses your interests for examples